marbr639/DFT_based_CurieTemp_predictions/README.md

      - Initial magnetic moment sizes for each species.
      - Example: python get_best_DLM_config.py 48 16 0.5 2.2 ;This will produce MAGMOM and M_CONSTR lines where the first 48 atoms have unconstrained moments.
    - **Functionality**:
      - Determines whether the moments for each species are constrained based on their input sizes (less than 0.75 Bohr magnetons = unconstrained).
+     - There is a line, NNList = calc_neighbors(structure, 'POSCAR', tol=0.1), which determines between which neighboring atoms to calculate the SRO, the tol determines the radius within which the neighbors are found.
+This might need to be adjusted, check with get_NN.py where a similr line is found.
      - Requires access to:
        - `get_SRO.py`: Calculates the short-range order.
        - `POSCAR`: Crystal structure information.